cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/demo.md

 > CloudBees CD/RO installation include the CloudBees CD/RO bound agent (`flow-bound-agent`), but this agent is an internal component used specifically by CloudBees CD/RO for internal operations.
 While it is possible to schedule user jobs on bound agents, they are not intended for this purpose, and the overall performance of CloudBees CD/RO may be greatly impacted.
 CloudBees CD/RO agents should be used instead.

 ## Teardown CloudBees CD/RO demo installation <a name="cdro-gke-example-demo-teardown"/>

+>**NOTE**
+>
+>The following commands use variable configured in [Configure environment variables](#configure-environment-variables-a-namecdro-gke-example-demo-config-env-vars).
+Ensure you have configured these variables before continuing.

 - Delete CD Server
     ```bash